Roselands Shopping Centre: History

 In 1977, Roselands made an application for re-zoning and expansion.
 There was considerable objection to the plans, although they were eventually approved in December 1978.
 This $14 million development was completed in September 1981 and included 2 levels of parking, Marketplace level food facility relocated up to the mall's Gallery level.
 The centre featured 122 stores and services.

 A controlling interest in Grace Bros was acquired by Myer in June 1983.
 Myer was then acquired by Coles in August 1985.

 In 1985, The Roselands Theatre Beautiful closed and the space taken over by Lincraft in 1986 until its closure in 2013 and was taken over by JB Hi-Fi.
 Target opened a prototype "new look" store on the space of Coles Variety Store on 25 September 1986.

 Between March 1991 and August 1992 the centre underwent a development which saw the Marketplace level was reconfigured as a Food Hall and the addition of Franklins and Grace Bros downsized into 3 levels In 1994 level 2 fashion mall was refurbished.

 In July 1998 as part of a joint venture between Centro Properties Group and Abu Dhabi Investment Council, the centre had been acquired by them.
 Roselands was renamed to Centro Roselands in 2004 as part of the deal.

 In 1999, the centre underwent a $21 million refurbishment which added a new food court which was renamed Raindrop Foodcourt, new Skylights were installed and Level 2 was also remodeled and the centre's Raindrop and Rose fountain removed and replaced by speciality stores which the centre had reached 171 stores.
 The opening of this development was officially dedicated on 12 December 2000.

 In 2001 Franklins closed and was replaced by Food For Less which operated until its closure in August 2018.

 Centro Properties Group was restructured in 2011 due to financial difficulty and accounting irregularities.
 The successor entity, Federation Limited, rebranded the centre to Roselands in 2014.

 Since the early 2000s, Roselands has been on the large-scale drawing board and was submitted in 2003 but was rejected.
 In October 2015 a $650 million plan was submitted which included and expansion of the southeast wing, taking over an existing parking area and cinema megaplex and leisure zone would be installed in the upper floor of the existing Myer store, with a new Myer being built.
 Roselands would also feature two new supermarkets, a new Target discount department store, a new Kmart store and two new multi-storey car parks.
-However in February 2017, this development had been indefinitely postponed after Vicinity Centres was unable to strike a deal with Myer and the centre would undergo refurbishment in 2018.
+However in February 2017, this development was scrapped after Vicinity Centres was unable to strike a deal with Myer and the centre would undergo refurbishment in 2018.

 In August 2018, Roselands underwent $90 million redevelopment as part of the first stage of the five-year refurbishment which features two new supermarkets and a new fresh food precinct.
 The lower ground floor features five new specialty areas, including a Market Hall, Market Place, Atrium, Laneway and Pantry, each offering a diverse range of fresh produce.